sakhmatd/tokenadapt/README.md

     --new_tokenizer_path "tinycompany/Adi-Bun-128K" \
     --new_model_name "tinycompany/Qwentify" \
     --hf_token "hf_..." \
+    --embedding_model_path "BAAI/bge-m3" \
     --temperature 0.24 \
+    --top_k 2 \
+    --weight 0.3 \
+    --batch_size 16 \
-    --multiple_of 256 \
+    --multiple_of 128 \
-    --dtype "bf16" \
+    --dtype "bf16"
-    --embedding_model_path "BAAI/bge-m3" \
-    --batch_size 32
 ```

 ## License

 This project is licensed under the Apache 2.0 License.

-A detailed paper on the it will be available soon.
+A detailed paper on the method will be available soon.
 You can find a summary on arXiv [here](https://arxiv.org/abs/XXXX.XXXX).

 Copyright © 2025 IsNoobGrammer and aloobun

 ### Acknowledgements

-We would like to thank Tensoic and Google for providing compute resources for this project.
+We would like to thank [Tensoic](https://github.com/tensoic/) and [Google](https://github.com/AI-Hypercomputer) for providing compute resources for this project.